garrandall/polyhedral/README.md

 In 5th edition Dungeons and Dragons, an attack roll is made by rolling a d20 and adding the appropriate ability modifier and proficiency bonus.
 If you are under the effect of the *bane* spell, you must subtract a d4 from this roll.
 If you are inspired by a bard, you can add their bardic inspiration die to the roll.
 Finally, if you have advantage, your d20 roll becomes rolling twice and taking the higher roll.

-Say a character has advantage on the attack roll, has a proficiency bonus of +4, an ability score modifier of +3, is effected by *bane*, and is inspired by abard that uses a d10 as their inspiration die.
+Say a character has advantage on the attack roll, has a proficiency bonus of +4, an ability score modifier of +3, is effected by *bane*, and is inspired by a bard that uses a d10 as their inspiration die.
 This roll can be carried out by Polyhedral in many ways:

 ```js
 > Polyhedral('2d20h + 4 + 3 - d4 + d10').roll();